niavasha/ghorg/README.md

 4. Onboarding new teammates
 5. Performing Audits

-> When running ghorg a second time, all local changes in your *_ghorg directory will be overwritten by whats on GitHub.
+> When running ghuser a second time, all local changes in your *_ghuser directory will be overwritten by whats on GitHub.
 If you are working out of this directory, make sure you rename it before running a second time otherwise all of you changes will be lost.

 ## Setup